julienmartinelli/julienmartinelli.github.io/index.md

 <br>
 My interests span:
 - *Biology-Informed Machine Learning*: blending flexible data-driven approaches and mechanistic models within Systems Biology

+$\rightarrow$ For more information, you can have a look to this position piece: [Position: Biology is the Challenge Physics-Informed ML needs to Evolve](link)
 - Bayesian Inference, Gaussian Processes and Bayesian Optimization.

 <br>